Role: UX Design lead

 Concept testing was conducted with our 12 test users using mid-fi prototypes.
 Insights were clustered and pain points addressed.

 • Users found the new navigation bar confusing; this tool grouping did not make sense to them.
-67% of users clicked the projects menu when looking for Explore tool.
+67% of users clicked the projects menu when looking for the Explore tool.

 • Positive feedback on interface for projects and concept of 'Teams'